-3.2.1 How have conditions changed since 2007?
+3.2.1 What has changed since 2007?

 There has been little change in groundwater resources since 2007.
 However, GIS mapping of groundwater resources and the land use/zoning potentially affecting the resources has vastly improved, allowing for more accurate long-term planning.